Lizahh/TradeSphere/README.md

 * BI tools (via CSV/JSON export from ML scripts)

-Let us know if you’d like a more enhanced frontend version — we’re open to PRs!
+Let us know if you’d like a more enhanced frontend version, we’re open to PRs!

 # Sample Screenshot